oSoc17/code9000/hardware/README.md

 - Solar panels
 - Solar charger
 - Solar battery
+- Arduino UNO (Battery Guard)
+- A few resistors (2x 20K Ohm and 2x 10K Ohm) and some wires
+- 5V Relay
 - 4G router

 An alternative setup could be achieved using a 3G/4G network shield for example: [Adafruit FONA 3G + GPS](https://learn.adafruit.com/adafruit-fona-3g-cellular-gps-breakout/overview) which also includes GPS.
 With this shield the setup becomes smaller and easier to hide.